amidaware/tacticalrmm/docs/docs/troubleshooting.md

 Windows Defender will 100% of the time block the updater from running unless an exclusion is set.

-Refer to the [Agent Installation](install_agent.md) instructions for AV exceptions to set and manually doing an agent update with logging to trouleshoot further.
+Refer to the [Agent Installation](install_agent.md) instructions for AV exceptions to set and manually doing an agent update with logging to troubleshoot further.

 Agents will also not automatically update if they are too old.